-I am interested in evolutionary thinking in business.
-A key thing to bear in mind is that business evolution is a little different to biological evolution.
-Market competition is not the same as competition in nature, not least in its more rapid timeframes.
-So while some similar concepts exist in both, e.g., selection pressure changing populations over time, there is no reason why the evolutionary processes in business and nature should be the same.
+Evolutionary thinking in business can be a fascinating topic.
+A key thing to bear in mind is that business evolution is a little different from biological evolution.
+Market competition is not the same as competition in nature.
+This is, not least, because business has much more rapid timeframes.
+Business changes regularly.
+On the other hand, biological evolution usually requires generational change to drive its effects.
+Similar concepts exist in both business and biology.
+For example, selection pressure and changing populations over time.
+Still, there is no reason why the evolutionary processes in business and nature should be the same.

-A recent piece I wrote with Mark Vandenbosch (an Ivey colleague/interim Dean) and Ranjan Banerjee (Dean of the S P Jain Institute of Management and Research in Mumbai) sought to uncover “garbled strategic advice created by misinterpretations of evolutionary theory” (Vandenbosch, Bendle and Banerjee, 2019).
+A recent piece I wrote with Mark Vandenbosch (then an Ivey colleague/interim Dean) and Ranjan Banerjee (then Dean of the S P Jain Institute of Management and Research in Mumbai) examined business evolution.
+We sought to uncover “garbled strategic advice created by misinterpretations of evolutionary theory” (Vandenbosch, Bendle and Banerjee, 2019).

 The three erroneous ideas we specifically critiqued are:

 - Profit-maximization strategies inevitably lead to the best outcomes.
-They don’t because selection, even if this is based upon profits, is on outcomes not the intention of the strategy.
-Strategies not specifically aimed at profit maximization can often make more profit than those aimed at profit maximization given the right interactions in the market.
-Those making more money can care more about fairness, or be more competitive, i.e. want to win at all costs, than those aiming to maximize profits.
+This is incorrect.
+They don’t because selection, even if this is based upon profits, is on outcomes.
+Selection is not on the intention behind the strategy.
+Strategies not specifically aimed at profit maximization can often make more profit than those aimed at profit maximization.
+It all depends on the right interactions in the market.
+Those making more money can care more about fairness.
+On the other hand, those making the most money may be more competitive.
+They might want to win at all costs and do better than those aiming to maximize profits.
 Who does what depends upon the precise context.

 - Specialization makes you stronger.
 Often specialization makes you weaker in the sense of being more vulnerable to changes in your environment.
 Having a bit of redundant capacity can be good if it allows you to react positively to changes.

-Evolutionary ideas can be useful, and don’t need to mimic biological findings, but be careful.
+Evolutionary ideas can be useful.
+They don’t need to perfectly mimic biological findings.
+Be careful.
 Many of the most common evolutionary ideas used in business don’t make a lot of sense.